-Root Cause Problem Elimination: A tool for an elite group or the frontline?
+Root Cause Problem Elimination: A tool for whom?

 Should problem elimination be executed by an elite group or by the frontline (supervisors and hourly)?
 In IDCON’s opinion, 80% of all problems can be solved by the frontline if they are trained in a simple problem elimination process.
 The problem elimination process must be simple, yet detailed and structured enough to eliminate problems.